clintonbampoe/CSharpProjects/Console Apps/Habit Logger/Readme.md

 ## Learning Goals
 This project demonstrates:
-- How to connect a C# application to a SQLite database.
+- How to connect a C# application to a SQLite database using ADO.NET.
 - How to execute SQL commands from C#.
 - How to design and implement CRUD functionality in a console application.
 - How to structure code for clarity and maintainability.